Find Grad Schools

 Doctor’s Degrees in Civil Engineering

 There are 135 schools in the United States where you can get your doctor's degree in civil eng.
-This degree is more popular with male students, and about 8% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 69.8% of civil eng graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 9 were from an underrepresented racial-ethnic group.
+Also, 70.5% of civil eng graduates were international students.

 Education Levels of Civil Eng Majors

-During the 2020-2021 academic year, 1,086 students earned their doctor's degree in civil eng.
+During the most recent year for which data is available, 1,230 people earned their doctor's degree in civil eng.
 This makes it the 29th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in civil eng at each degree level.